simatic-ax/learning-path/02_first_ax_project/slides/slides.md

     <div class="grid-slide-header">
     <header class="slide_header">
         <h2>Introduction to apax</h2>
-        <h3>Package managment</h3>
+        <h3>Package management</h3>
     </header>
   </div>
   <div class="grid-slide-text">
-    <p>Before we continue, we first must understand the package management part of apax</p>
+    <p>Before we continue, we first must understand the package management part of apax.</p>
     <br>
-    <div class="definition">A package manager is a tool for automated handling of installing and updating of software and its dependencies.<sup><a href="https://web.archive.org/web/20171017151526/http://aptitude.alioth.debian.org/doc/en/pr01s02.html">[1]</a></sup></div>
+    <div class="definition">A package manager keeps track of what software is installed on your computer, and allows you to easily install new software, upgrade software to newer versions, or remove software that you previously installed.<sup><a href="https://web.archive.org/web/20171017151526/http://aptitude.alioth.debian.org/doc/en/pr01s02.html">[1]</a></sup></div>
     <p>
-    <code>apax</code> will automatically retrieve libraries and tools (&wedgeq;packages) required for your project from one or multiple central databases (called registries) and download them to your PC.
+    <code>apax</code> will retrieve libraries and tools (&wedgeq;packages) required for your project from one or multiple central databases (called registries) and download them to your PC.
     </p>
   </div>
   <div class="grid-slide-image" style="background-image: url(../img/apax_registries.svg); background-repeat: no-repeat; background-size: contain">